Build Your Own Voice Assistant: Escape Alexa and Google

 This happens about 80 times a day now.
 Amazon turned my Echo from a useful tool into a subscription salesperson.
 Every weather request, every timer, every simple question gets hijacked by an upsell.
 I'm done.

-So I'm building my own voice assistant.
-The code is working, the hardware is on the way, and I wanted to share what I've learned so far.
-Turns out it's surprisingly approachable.
+So I'm building my own.
+The code is working, the hardware is on the way, and I wanted to share what I've figured out so far.
+Turns out it's more approachable than I expected.

 Voice assistant architecture with privacy-first design

 The target system runs on a Mac Mini that already lives in my office as a development server.
 It handles my AI coding workflows when I'm working remotely, so I can code from anywhere without worrying about compute power.
-Adding voice assistant duties to a machine that's already running 24/7 makes sense.
+Tacking voice assistant duties onto a machine that's already running 24/7 just makes sense.

 Hardware (incoming):